frisbro303/signDNE_python/README.md

 4. [Command line interface](#Command-line-interface)

 ## Installation
-In order to install the library and command line interface run the following command:
+The package is installed by running the following command:
 ```
 pip install git+https://github.com/anonymized/for/review.git
 ```